 A concussion is a very serious condition that is often seen in sport and more and more incidents are being reported in a sport.
 It can range from very mild to very severe depending on the circumstances and it is usually caused by a sudden impact to the head from a traumatic (contact) event.

 Severe concussions can result in permanent brain injury or even death so all head injuries MUST be taken seriously.
-Concussion is an injury to the brain caused by a direct blow to the head.
-It can, but does not always, involve loss of consciousness and symptoms can include headaches, dizziness and sickness but the level of these symptoms vary significantly depending on severity of injury
+A concussion is an injury to the brain caused by a direct blow to the head.
+It can, but does not always, involve loss of consciousness and symptoms can include headaches, dizziness and sickness but the level of these symptoms vary significantly depending on the severity of injury

 Symptoms of Concussion

 Mild cases of concussion may include slight mental confusion (with possibly some memory loss), mild tinnitus (or “ringing in the ear”), mild dizziness and/or a headache.
 There is also likely to be a pain in the area of initial contact to the head.
 The athlete will often demonstrate a normal ability to balance and will usually not have lost consciousness during the incident.
 The degree of memory loss and ability to recall information will vary from athlete to athlete.